quantheory/probe-c-api/README.md

     wraps a C compiler can handle compilation, `probe-c-api` can handle auto-generating test programs and interpreting the results, standard libraries can handle interaction with the OS, and the user can handle any quirks relevant to their particular case.
+In particular, the user can handle cross-compilation by running test programs outside of the build platform, by sending the executable over the network, to a machine attached as a peripheral device, or to an emulator.

-Not coincidentally, this also reduces the scope of `probe-c-api`.
+    Not coincidentally, by requiring the user to specify how the probe should interact with the C compiler and target platform, this design reduces the scope of `probe-c-api`, making it much simpler to implement as a standalone crate.